 - The LPOU conducts timely, high-quality forensic examinations pertaining to friction ridge analysis in support of the FBI’s national security and law enforcement missions.

-Physical scientists/forensic examiners, fingerprint specialists, physical scientists (non-examiners), latent print technicians, program managers/coordinators, and a management and program analyst
+Physical scientists/forensic examiners, fingerprint specialists, physical scientists (non-examiners), latent print technicians, photographers, program managers/coordinators, and management and program analysts

 - Develop latent prints on submitted evidence using state-of-the-art equipment and chemical processing techniques.